Anas Dabour

-Anas Dabour (أَنَس دَبُّور, אנס דאבור; born 29 April 1991) is an Israeli professional footballer who plays a midfielder or winger for Liga Leumit club F.C.
-Kafr Qasim.
+Anas Dabour (أَنَس دَبُّور, אנס דאבור; born 29 April 1991) is an Israeli professional footballer who plays a midfielder or winger for Liga Leumit club Maccabi Akhi Nazareth.

 Early life

 Dabbur was born in Nazareth, Israel, to a Muslim-Arab family.
 His younger brother Mu'nas Dabbur is also a footballer, who plays for Emirati club Shabab Al-Ahli in the UAE Pro League.

 Career

 Dabour was born in Nazareth, Israel.
 He began his career in the youth system of Maccabi Akhi Nazareth.
 On 29 May 2009, he made his debut at the first team 2–4 loss to Hapoel Bnei Lod.

 During the 2012–13 season he scored eight league goals was third in the goalscoring records in the club after Alain Masudi and Serge Ayeli with 11 goals each.
 On 14 May 2014, he was transferred to Maccabi Netanya.